Juanjo4U/phone-catalogue-code-challenge/README.md

 <h2>STRUCTURE EXPLANATION</h2>

+<h4>Why do I use "useState hook" instead of "redux" sometimes?</h4>

+the answer is because redux is based on **Observer pattern** which means that when you update the store all components that are listening to redux state are gonna rerender again with the new state.

+so sometimes you don't need others screens or components rerender because you just modify a part of the state then instead of using redux state is better to use useState hook so you just rerender the component where the state changes

 <h4>Why did I decide to use this structure ?</h4>

 * it's because I found usefull to separate the use of libraries and not mix it all so as when I have to make an update I know exactly where to go